thebromie/Un-Addict-YouTube/README.md

 - [ ] Change YouTube's UI to Reduce Reccomendations
   - [ ] Toggle Certain Things On & Off
 - [ ] Design Logo
+- [ ] Make version that works with Firefox Mobile
 - [ ] [Maybe] Utilize Google API to track all YouTube Usage

 If you have any suggestions create an issue with the **suggestion** tag